Restricted exchangeable partitions and embedding of associated hierarchies in continuum random trees: Scaling limits, proof of Theorem

-Theorem \ref{thm3} describes the convergence of unlabelled trees.
-In fact, more is true and it will be instructive to study approximations of the spines $[[\rho,\Sigma_j[[$, $j\ge 1$, in $(\cT;\Sigma_i,i\in\bN)$ by discrete spines $\{B\in T_n:j\in B\}$, $n\ge j\ge 1$.
+and $\cL_{k-1}(\cS)=\{i\in[k-1]\colon\Sigma_i\in\cS\}$ is the set of labels in $\cS\subseteq\cT$. \end{enumerate} \end{proc} Theorem \ref{thm3} describes the convergence of unlabelled trees.
+In fact, more is true and it will be instructive to study approximations of the spines $[[\rho,\Sigma_j[[$, $j\ge 1$, in $(\cT;\Sigma_i,i\in\bN)$ by discrete spines $\{B\in T_n\colon j\in B\}$, $n\ge j\ge 1$.
 In the proof of Theorem \ref{thm3} we will need to control these uniformly in $j\ge 1$.
-In the exchangeable case of \cite{HMPW}, these spines can be regarded as independent uniform samples from a strongly sampling consistent regenerative interval partition.
-In the restricted exchangeable case here, the analogous partitions are no longer regenerative (except for $j=1$, and for $j=2$ if $m=2$) and the sampling is not uniform.
+In the exchangeable case, these spines can be regarded as independent uniform samples from a strongly sampling consistent regenerative interval partition \cite{HMPW}.
+In the RE case here, the analogous partitions will no longer be regenerative (except for $j=1$, and for $j=2$ if $m=2$) and the sampling is not independent uniform.
 However, both features are still present on parts of the spine and we will cut the spines at certain \em special branch points\em.